Llenar70/allye-doc/DB Connector.md

         *   `Username`: Username for connecting to the database.
         *   `Password`: Password corresponding to the above username.
 A button on the right toggles visibility of the input.
         *   `Connection Name`: The identification name for saving this connection setting.
 Displayed in the list in the left pane.
+    *   **When Redshift is selected**:
+        *   The form is divided into sections for cluster/serverless type, authentication method, and connection details.
+        *   `Redshift Type`: Choose between `Redshift cluster` (for provisioned clusters) and `serverless`.
+        *   `Cluster Identifier` / `Workgroup Name`: Depending on the selected type, enter the unique identifier for your cluster or the name of your serverless workgroup.
+This is used for IAM authentication.
+        *   `Authentication Method`: Choose between `Username/Password` and `IAM Authentication`.
+        *   The subsequent connection details fields change based on the selected authentication method.
+        *   For `Username/Password`: Standard fields for `Host`, `Port`, `Database`, `Username`, and `Password`.
+        *   For `IAM Authentication`:
+            *   `Host`, `Port`, `Database`: Standard connection details.
+The host and port should be the endpoint of your cluster or serverless workgroup.
+            *   `Database Username`: The database user that is configured for IAM authentication in Redshift.
+            *   `AWS Credentials`: A group of fields for providing your AWS credentials.
+You can either provide an `AWS Profile` name (from your `~/.aws/config` or `~/.aws/credentials` files) or specify an `Access Key ID` and `Secret Access Key` directly.
+            *   `Region`: The AWS Region where your Redshift resource is located (e.g., `us-east-1`).
+        *   `Connection Name`: The identification name for saving this connection setting.
     *   **When BigQuery is selected**:
         *   `Project ID`: Google Cloud project ID.
         *   `Credentials Path`: (Optional) Full path to the Google Cloud service account key JSON file.
 If empty, `gcloud` application default credentials (ADC) will be used.